polyfact/polyfire-js/README.md

 ### 💡 Examples

-There's more examples and tutorial in the [Documentation](https://github.com/polyfact/polyfact-node/wiki) but here's a simple chatbot to get you started:
+There's more examples and tutorials in the [Documentation](https://github.com/polyfact/polyfact-node/wiki) but here's a simple chatbot to get you started:

 ```js
 import * as readline from "node:readline/promises";